 - sign in a consistent or distinctive way because of any disability

 However, you will still be required to give your date of birth.

-Contact us if you spoil or lose your ballot paper.
-You can get a replacement up to 5pm on the day of an election but we will require ID to issue this.
+If you spoil or lose your ballot paper, you can get a replacement up to 5pm on the day of an election but we will require ID to issue this.

-If you feel you have spoiled your ballot paper, please contact us to discuss.
+If you feel you have spoiled your ballot paper, please contact the electoral services team to discuss.